anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 ## Billing Overview

-Terra, AnVIL's analysis platform runs in the Google Cloud Platform (GCP).
+Terra, AnVIL's analysis platform, runs in the Google Cloud Platform (GCP).

-Terra is free to use, you can browse showcase workspaces as soon as you register for an account.
-Compute operations such as running workflows, running Jupyter Notebooks, and accessing and storing data in Terra may incur Google Cloud Platform charges.
+Terra is free to use; you can browse showcase workspaces as soon as you register for an account.
+Compute operations such as running workflows, running Jupyter Notebooks, and accessing and storing data in Terra incur Google Cloud Platform charges.

 These charges are billed by GCP and paid through your Google Cloud Platform payment method.